 The Criminal Law Division is headed by an Executive Deputy Attorney General (EDAG), who is the Director and has overall responsibility for ensuring that the functions of the Division are properly administered.
 The Criminal Division EDAG reports to the Attorney General and the First Deputy Attorney General.
 The Director of the Criminal Division is responsible for keeping members of the Executive Office advised of all non-routine or sensitive matters.

-The nine sections in the Criminal Law Division are:
+The sections in the Criminal Law Division are:

 - Asset Forfeiture and Money Laundering